ulsdevteam/argo/index.md

 You can use the API to get our collections data, and you can use that data in any way you like.
 Build applications, visualize and analyze data in new ways, search and browse, and generally make new connections.

-For an example of what is possible, check out our blog for [an experimental example that uses the API](#) to explore collections through various visualizations.
+Example project: [Read our blog post](#) about an experiment to explore Rockefeller Archive Center collections through various visualizations.

 ## Where can I report an issue?

-Is something not working as expected?
-Please let us know!
-You can either file an issue in the [API GitHub repository](https://github.com/RockefellerArchiveCenter/argo), or email us at archive@rockarch.org.
+Please let us know if something isn't working as expected!
+You can either file an issue in the [GitHub repository](https://github.com/RockefellerArchiveCenter/argo), or email us at archive@rockarch.org.

 ## Create something?
 Share with us!
 Keep in touch.
 We'd love to hear about how you're using our data.
 [Find us on Twitter](https://twitter.com/rockarch_org) or email archive@rockarch.org.